 This is a very easily grown member of the Bromeliaceae family of plants.
 Billbergia on the whole prefer a shaded site.
 Their leaves are adapted to extracting water and food for the plant, and are formed into a vase shape with a central cup that holds water, organic debris and insects.
 The roots of the plant are mainly to provide anchorage, so they do not need a rich soil.
 Massed plantings form a good groundcover in dry, shady positions.
 Being epiphytic, these bromeliads can also be grown in the forks of trees or on tree ferns.

 The flower is like a thick red brush with purple tips to its bristles, and usually starts to appears in early autumn - around March, but may appear up until May.
-It is not a long-lived inflorescence but provides a welcome splash of colour in a shaded spot, and a large clump will be striking when in bloom.
+It is not a long-lived inflorescence but provides a welcome splash of colour in a shaded spot, and a large clump is striking when in bloom, as shown at left.
 It is a stoloniferous bromeliad so will climb over any object it placed near, or along tree branches.
 It can be used as an under-planting for other red-flowered plants, such as to scarlet Salvia miniata, a shade-tolerant Salvia, red cane Begonia and a red-stemmed rhizomatous Begonia.
 I have an attractive bromeliad called Neoregelia carolinae in this area that has a beautiful red centre to its vases, which echoes these red flowers.